-He is also the author of more than ten articles, book chapters, and book reviews on a variety of topics, including aesthetics, Africana philosophy, pragmatism, religious ethics, and social and political philosophy.
-These publications have appeared in several academic journals, including Contemporary Pragmatism, C. L. R. James Journal, Philosophy and Social Criticism, Philosophy Today, The Pluralist, and Transactions of the Charles S. Peirce Society.
+In addition, his research has led him to publish numerous articles, book chapters, and book reviews on a variety of topics, including aesthetics, Africana philosophy, pragmatism, religious ethics, and social and political philosophy.
+These publications have appeared in several academic journals, including Contemporary Pragmatism, C. L. R. James Journal, Journal of the American Academy of Religion, Philosophy and Social Criticism, Philosophy Today, The Pluralist, and Transactions of the Charles S. Peirce Society.

-His interest in poststructuralism and postcolonial theory led him to be a co-editor of a volume on Orientalist Writers for The Dictionary of Literary Biography with his colleague and friend, Dr. Coeli Fitzpatrick.
+His interest in poststructuralism and postcolonial theory led him to co-edit of a volume on Orientalist Writers for The Dictionary of Literary Biography with his colleague and friend, Dr. Coeli Fitzpatrick.
 Their selection of Orientalist writers to be featured in this volume has been influenced by Edward Said’s Orientalism.
 However, they admit that Said’s genealogy of Orientalism excludes entire traditions of Orientalist writings and scholarship (e.g., 19th century Nordic Orientalism and German Orientalism).
-Accordingly, they will include some entries on these excluded Orientalist traditions in their volume.
-Their Orientalist Writers volume is scheduled to be in print sometime early 2012.
+Accordingly, they included some entries on these excluded Orientalist traditions in their volume.